Metalefs/excel-functions-scraper/README.md

 # scrape-excell-functions

-Will search for updated list of all excell functions and save them to _links.json file in following format:
+Will search for updated list of all excel functions and save them to _links.json file in following format:
 `
 {
 	"name": "Função ABS",